-Dubai 24H pitlane incident “deeply regrettable” says team boss
+Dubai 24h pitlane incident “deeply regrettable” says team boss

-Mark Lemmer says his Barwell Motorsport team has suggested safety changes to Dubai 24 Hours organiser Creventic following the “deeply regrettable” pitlane incident that went viral during last weekend's race.
+Barwell Motorsport team boss Mark Lemmer has described the pitlane incident that went viral during last weekend's Dubai 24 Hours as “deeply regrettable”.

 Lemmer expressed his best wishes to the injured team member and said that the part-time Barwell contractor, an "experienced GT mechanic", was "mortified" at the incident.